 The park started out with only four water slides and 20 lifeguards, and has expanded to miles of waterways and thousands of employees statewide.
 If you’re from Texas, every hot and miserable summer brings on longing visions of the water slides and lazy rivers that dot Schlitterbahn locations across the state.
 But while you’re floating, you probably never wondered too much about the now monolithic water play land.

-So just in time to plan your next New Braunfels vacation, here are 10 Schlitterbahn facts you’ve probably never heard.
+So just in time to plan your next New Braunfels vacation, here are 10 facts about the park you’ve probably never heard.

 10. Schlitterbahn may look blue, but it’s green.